 As I explained in the introduction to the ebook (and the Both Sides blog post), the fifth and final part, Bad News, required more reworking than the other four parts combined.
 And it’s this piece that pulls together the other vignettes and resolves the whole short story.
 It was problematic in 1994, too, as I recorded in my diary back then:

 Struggling with ending of story.
 Pivotal last scene is in danger of sounding trite.

 In 1994, I didn’t have spelling and grammar checking apps (like my editor and proofreader friend, Grammarly), so my writing was littered with typos and grammatical howlers.
 And this may explain why I got a B for Spelling, Punctuation and Presentation from the competition judge.
 But I also made structural changes to Bad News in the 2020 rework.

-If you were to read the two pieces of writing side-by-side, you would recognise the 1994 vignette as the ancestor of the published 2020 version.
+If you read the two versions of Bad News side-by-side, you would recognise the 1994 vignette as the ancestor of the published 2020 story.
 Both are first-person narratives, split into two scenes, exploring a husband and wife’s reaction to the TV evening news.

-In the first scene, the narrator husband takes a high moral stand on the bad news items.
+In the first scene, our narrator, the husband, takes a high moral stand on the bad news items.
 His wife takes an opposite, open-minded view, trying to understand both sides of the story.
 The second occurs later that night.
 The husband wakes from a dream about an incident from his past.
 Reflecting on it causes him to question and reconsider his stand on the individuals in the evening news.

 It is the reworked second scene that contains the most significant structural changes.
 The husband recounts a night spent with another woman while away on a business trip.
 In the original version, he reveals, “It was the first and only time I’ve ever been unfaithful to my wife.”
 Twenty-six years on, his infidelity and admission (and others he makes) didn’t feel right for the character I’d developed.